aazad612/azure-self-hosted-agent/README.md

-# Azure DevOps Self-Hosted Agent (Ubuntu) Setup Guide
+# How to setup Azure DevOps Self-Hosted Agent Pool (Ubuntu)

 In this demo we will setup an Azure self hosted agent pool.
 I built this POC to deploy GCP resources using Azure DevOps.